Wine Grape Growing for All Gardeners

 ‘Sauvignon Blanc’ (USDA Hardiness Zones 6-10)

 This grape comes from the Loire Valley and Bordeaux regions of western France where it is traced back to the 18th century.
-Later flowering and early fruiting makes ‘Sauvignon Blanc’ a hardier grape that’s less susceptible to frost damage.
+Later flowering and early fruiting make ‘Sauvignon Blanc’ a hardier grape that’s less susceptible to frost damage.
 Climate greatly impacts the flavor of this green grape, with cooler climates yielding greener flavors and warmer climates offering sweeter, fruitier flavors.
 Its wines have marked crispness and acidity.
 Vines are also very heat tolerant and should be spaced 4-6 feet apart.

 ‘Riesling’ (USDA Hardiness Zones 6-9)

 Originating from the Rhine region of Germany, ‘Riesling’ grapes date back to the 15th century.
-These aromatic, floral green grapes are quite hardy, though their flavor and sugar levels are greatly influenced by growing environment.
+These aromatic, floral green grapes are quite hardy, though their flavor and sugar levels are greatly influenced by the growing environment.
 Cooler growing regions result in sweeter grapes, while warmer regions result in grapes with less sugar, resulting in drier wines.
 Vines grow best in deep, fertile soils with high mineral content.
 Space vines 4-6 feet apart.

 Hardy and Miniature Wine Grapes